Fide2023/helpdesk/README.md

 - user
 - password

+Now you can initialize the database by going to the project folder and entering the filepath /sql

+Inside the sql folder open your mariaDB terminal and run `source reset.sql`

+Now the database is in place and ready to gather information

 # Email
 In config/email.json you have to configure the settings for the email functions to work:

+Service is the type of email you want to use, example would be "gmail".
+User is the username of the email account and password is the password.
+With gmail you have to activate 2 step verification and generate an app password.

 - service mail
 - user